noelbue/my-personal-task-manager/README.md

 The "Personal Task Manager" is a web application developed to manage daily tasks.
 It provides a straightforward interface to track tasks efficiently.

 ## Features
-- Create, edit, and delete tasks
+- Create, edit, duplicate, and delete tasks
 - Mark tasks as complete or incomplete
 - Set task priorities (Low, Medium, High)
-- Add tags to tasks for better organization
+- Add and manage tags for better task organization
-- Sort tasks by title, priority, or creation date
+- Sort tasks by title, priority, deadline, or creation date
-- Filter tasks by completion status (All, Completed, Active)
+- Filter tasks by completion status and tags
-- Task duplication: Users can now create copies of existing tasks
-- Background color customization: Users can change the application's background color
+- Customizable background color

 ## Usage
+1. Click the '+' button to open the 'Add New Task' form.
-1. Add a new task by entering a title, selecting a priority, and optionally adding a tag.
+2. Add a new task by entering a title, selecting a priority, setting a deadline, and optionally adding tags.
-2. Edit a task by clicking the "Edit" button, modifying the details, and clicking "Save".
+3. Edit a task by clicking the edit icon, modifying the details, and clicking the save icon.
+4. Duplicate a task by clicking the clone icon.
-3. Delete a task by clicking the "Delete" button.
+5. Delete a task by clicking the trash icon.
-4. Mark a task as complete or incomplete by clicking the checkbox next to it.
+6. Mark a task as complete or incomplete by clicking the checkbox next to it.
-5. Sort tasks using the "Sort by" dropdown menu.
+7. Sort tasks by clicking on the column headers (Title, Priority, Deadline).
-6. Filter tasks using the "Filter" dropdown menu.
+8. Filter tasks using the dropdown menu or by clicking on tags in the tag filter section.
+9. Customize the background color using the color picker in the bottom left corner.

+## Recent Updates
+- Implemented column sorting with clickable headers
+- Added task duplication feature
+- Improved tag management and filtering
+- Introduced background color customization
+- Enhanced UI with Font Awesome icons and toast notifications

 ## Target User Group
 The application is designed for individuals like students, freelancers, and professionals who need a simple tool to organize their daily tasks.